heb12/heb12/README.md

-# Heb12 DOS
+# Heb12 Lite
-Read the entire Bible on a FreeDOS 1.44mb floppy disk.
+Bible command line interface reader.
+Comes with instructions to compile and run from 1.44mb floppy.

 ## Building on Linux
 ```